vvinhas/redux-bolt/README.md

 **Bolt** allows you to configure it's behavior the way you want.
 You can chose the property name in your Redux Action responsible of controlling your Bolt Actions and the events you dispatch to your server.

 This is a package for the client side only.
 Although not necessary, it's recommended that you also use [redux-bolt-server](http://github.com/vvinhas/redux-bolt-server) to easily handle Bolt Actions in your SocketIO Server.
-Please, checkout the package page for more detailed information.
+Please, checkout the package page for more details.

+### WIP

+This package is under heavy development.
+Don't use it in a production environment unless you really know what you're doing.

 ## Installation